nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/runtime-and-component-model/runtime-and-component-model-tutorials/how-to-define-a-runtime-xmap-object.md

 }
 ```

 The default enablement behavior has been disabled in the `@XRegistry` annotation so that the custom enablement behavior is taken into account.
-It consists of mappin the existing "isEnabled" attribute so that it is taken into account, as well as the "fallback" default behavior linked to the "enable" attribute.
+It consists of mapping the existing `isEnabled` attribute so that it is taken into account, as well as the "fallback" default behavior linked to the `enable` attribute.

 Both following contributions will result in standard enablement behavior when re-defining the contribution: